 WR: Rod Smith (Missouri Southern State, 1994).
 Fourteen NFL seasons with Denver.
 Eight seasons of at least 1,000 receiving yards.
 And back-to-back Super Bowl wins.

 OT: Jason Peters (Arkansas, 2004).
-Signed as a tight end, Peters packed on a few more pounds and transformed himself into an eight-time Pro Bowl left tackle who recently picked up a Super Bowl ring with the Eagles.
+Signed by the Bills as a tight end, Peters packed on a few more pounds and transformed himself into an nine-time Pro Bowl left tackle who recently picked up a Super Bowl ring with the Eagles.

 OT: Joe Jacoby (Louisville, 1980).
 Founding member of the Redskins’ vaunted “Hogs” O-line and winner of three Super Bowls.

 OG: Nate Newton (Florida A&M, 1984).
 Pre-stomach staple, he helped protect Troy Aikman on the way to three Super Bowl titles.

 OG: Larry Little (Bethune-Cookman, 1967).
 A member of the NFL’s 1970s All-Decade Team.
 Helped the Dolphins win two Super Bowls.
 Made Don Shula look like a genius.